Training Transition Policies via Distribution Matching for Complex Tasks: Preliminaries

 where $f_{\psi, \phi}(s_t, a_t, s_{t+1}) = g_{\psi}(s_t, a_t) + \gamma h_{\phi}(s_{t+1}) - h_{\phi}(s_t)$ at time $t$, $g_{\psi}$ is the reward approximator, and ${\phi}$ are the parameters of a shaping term $h_{\phi}$, which alleviates unwanted shaping for $g_{\psi}$.

-This discriminator $D_{\psi, \phi}$ is trained to distinguish data from the expert and the generator's policy via binary logistic regression, and the policy $\pi_{\theta}$ is updated with PPO according to the rewards $r_{\psi, \phi}$ provided by the discriminator:
+This discriminator $D_{\psi, \phi}$ is trained to distinguish data from the expert and the generator's policy via binary logistic regression, and the policy $\pi_{\theta}$ is updated with Proximal Policy Optimization (PPO)~\citep{DBLP:journals/corr/SchulmanWDRK17} according to the rewards $r_{\psi, \phi}$ provided by the discriminator: